saz/puppet-php/README.md

 ```

 This will install the PHP SNMP module and notifies FPM and Apache about the change.
-You're also able to set
+You are also able to set
 	require => Foo["Bar"]
 if you need anything else, like sources lists before.